 94 Am.
 J. Int'l L. 221-224 (2000) (reviewing Michael Bothe, Natalino Ronzitti, and Allan Rosas, The New Chemical Weapons Convention: Implementation and Prospects (1998))

 Scholarly Commons Citation

 Koplow, David A., "Book Review: New Chemical Weapons Convention: Implementation and Prospects" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 910.
+910.